+The majority of climbers that don’t reach the summit turn around long before summit day.
 An Everest expedition is a 7 to 9 week ordeal that wears you down.
-Every day you wake up and have to endure discomfort, pain, cold, hunger and thirst in varying degrees.
+Every day you wake up and have to endure discomfort, pain and cold in varying degrees.

-You also have to endure being away from home, missing loved ones and the comfort of your routines.
+At the same time, you are missing loved ones and the comfort of your routines.

 All of this is shadowed by the nagging fear that you might actually die.

 Undertaking shorter Himalayan expeditions, even a trek to basecamp, help build mental preparedness.
 You need to get used to the food, surroundings and logistics of being on an Everest expedition.